 The use of WCDs that contain built-in cameras (i.e., devices that take still or motion pictures, whether in a digital or other format) is prohibited in locker rooms, shower facilities, and/or rest/bathrooms.

 Students may not use a WCD in any way that might reasonably create in the mind of another person an impression of being threatened, humiliated, harassed, embarrassed or intimidated.
-See Policy 5517.01 – Bullying and Harassment.
+See Policy 5517.01 and 5517 – Bullying and Harassment.
 In particular, students are prohibited from using WCDs to: (1) transmit material that is threatening, obscene, disruptive, or sexually explicit or that can be construed as harassment or disparagement of others based upon their race, national origin, sex, sexual orientation, disability, age, religion, ancestry, or political beliefs; and (2) engage in "sexting" - i.e., sending, receiving, sharing, viewing or possessing pictures, text messages, e-mails or other materials of a sexual nature (i.e., sexting) in electronic or any other form.
 Violation of these prohibitions shall result in disciplinary action.
 Furthermore, such actions will be reported to local law enforcement and child services as required by law.

 Students are also prohibited from using a WCD to capture, record and/or transmit test information or any other information in a manner constituting fraud, theft, cheating, or academic dishonesty.
 Likewise, students are prohibited from using WCDs to receive such information.
 Furthermore, students are prohibited from using WCDs in any manner that otherwise violates the Student Code of Conduct.